Creating Visions for Computing Research: An Open Call for Workshop Proposals

-Preparing a Proposal
+Preparing a Visioning Workshop Proposal

 Proposed activities can take many forms.
-A small group of people might have an idea and want to engage a larger, more established, community to create a vision for a new research program that broadens the scope of the topic and creates community interest in it.
+A small group of people might have an idea and want to engage a larger, more established community to create a vision for a new research agenda that broadens the scope of the topic and creates community interest in it.
 A group of researchers may wish to re-energize a community by organizing a series of workshops to create a roadmap for the field.
-An interdisciplinary group may need to bring multiple communities together to create a new interdisciplinary research area.
+An interdisciplinary group may need to bring multiple communities together to catalyze a new interdisciplinary research area.
 In all cases, the proposing group is expected to have the research expertise, visibility, and leadership skills necessary to make the proposed effort a success.

 A well-formulated proposal should do the following:

-describe the visioning topic area and its current state of development within the field,
+- Describe the visioning topic area and its current state of development within the field,

-explain the proposed activities in detail (if more than one activity, be sure to demonstrate the differences between the activities, the rationale for more than one activity, and the mechanisms to coordinate across activities),
+- Explain the proposed activities in detail (if more than one activity, be sure to demonstrate the differences between the activities, the rationale for more than one activity, and the mechanisms to coordinate across activities),

-connect the activity and the vision: how does the former support/foster the latter?
+- Connect the activity and the vision: how does the former support/foster the latter?

-describe how those outcomes can be used to advance the visioning topic area.
+- Describe how those outcomes can be used to advance the visioning topic area.

-A complete proposal must also:
+A complete proposal must also

-identify the organizing committee,
+- Identify the organizing committee,

-include biographical sketches of the organizers,
+- Include brief biographical sketches of the organizers,

-provide a budget with justification, and
+- Provide a draft budget with justification, and